Aditya-Tripuraneni/Hackathon-Healthify/README.md

 - Building a web application along with the GUI.
 - Learning these frameworks within the short timeframe given.
 - Staying motivated while working in different time zones.
-- Getting teh SMS notifications to work with Twilio.
+- Getting the SMS notifications to work with Twilio.

 ## 📖 What we learned